bobjacobsen/PMRRM/Profiles/README.md

  Images, configuration (panel) files and script files are stored at the top level in each profile.
 There's no cross-loading between profiles so that they can be independently updated.

+ ## Repository Deplpoyment at PMRRM

+ At the Museum, there are two checkouts of this repository under the electricalcrew account:
+ - ~electricalcrew/PMRRM - This is the checkout for development and alpha testing
+ - ~electricalcrew/PMRRM-snapshot - Contains the specific checked-out tag used for beta testing (the WIP profile) and operations (the Simple and Complex profiles)

  ## Process for updating

  These are the steps for updating WIP to Complex and Simple.
 These steps are done from the electricalcrew account which has write access to the relevant files

+  - If development has accidentally checked in its extra options, edit them out, commit and push:
+    - In profile.xml, enable the "DisableMenuItems.py" script loading
+    - Directly edit Dispatcher_Work_in_Progress.jmri/profile/profile.xml to disable "check files at end"
+    - Directly edit Dispatcher_Work_in_Progress.jmri/profile/profile.properties to have "jmri-configurexml.enableStoreCheck=false"

   - Tag the repository with the date, e.v.
 2025-05-23-some-comment

   - Update the ~electricalcrew/PMRRM-snapshot sub-repository to that tag.
-This updates the WIP profile in the dispatch account
+This updates all three profiles in the dispatch account.
-    - Directly edit Dispatcher_Work_in_Progress.jmri/profile/profile.xml to disable "check files at end"
-    - Directly edit Dispatcher_Work_in_Progress.jmri/profile/profile.properties to have `jmri-configurexml.enableStoreCheck=false`

   - Back in the ~electricalcrew/PMRRM repository, move files down through the directories: